Title: How Unbundling Pay-As-You-Go Solar Drives Market Expansion

-Recently, the pay as you go solar industry has seen a dramatic shift away from vertical integration, to unbundled products and services.
+Description: Recently, the pay as you go solar system industry has seen a dramatic shift away from vertical integration, to unbundled products and services.
 Unbundling allows specialization along the value chain, allowing businesses to focus on delivering hardware, software, and distribution services for customers — rather than attempting to do it all.
-Angaza was the first in the industry to offer unbundled solutions serving manufacturers and distributors.
+Angaza was the first in the industry to offer unbundled solutions serving best-in-class device manufacturers and last-mile distributors.
 By focusing on the consumer financing aspect of the value chain, Angaza developed specialization in software and remote metering and monitoring technology.

 On November 20, 2018, Angaza CEO Lesley Marincola joined a GOGLA and BFA co-hosted webinar to discuss how unbundled pay-as-you-go business models are driving market expansion.
-The webinar presented additional perspectives from BFA Senior Associate Jacob Winiecki, and PEG Africa Group CEO Hugh Whalan, moderated by GOGLA Program Manager, Quality and Consumer Protection Drew Corbyn.
+The BFA / GOGLA webinar presented additional perspectives from BFA Senior Associate Jacob Winiecki, and PEG Africa Group CEO Hugh Whalan, moderated by GOGLA Program Manager, Quality and Consumer Protection Drew Corbyn.
 Watch the webinar recording below, review the slide deck, or read Lesley’s transcribed responses below.

 Webinar Transcript Featuring Angaza’s CEO